 - GMOs (genetically modified organisms) are plants or animals with specific genes added or removed which influence their natural processes to produce more and better food.
-This science is called biotechnology. - GMO plants can be resistant to certain pests or diseases, so farmers need fewer pesticides, labour and fuel to manage infestations and grow a healthy crop. - Foods made from GMO crops are nutritionally and chemically identical to foods from non-GMO crops, and more than 2,000 scientific studies have found GMOs are safe. - Plant biotechnology can have human health benefits too.
-Here's a sampling of some of the developments under way: nuts without allergenic proteins; tobacco plants to fight Crohn's disease; or tomatoes with more lycopene, a cancer-fighting antioxidant.
+This science is called biotechnology. - GMO plants can be resistant to certain pests or diseases, so farmers need fewer pesticides, labour and fuel to arow a healthy crop. - GMO foods are nutritionally and chemically identical to food grown from non-GMO crops, and more than 2,000 scientific studies have found GMOs are safe.

+Plant biotechnology can have human health benefits too, like nuts without allergenic proteins; tobacco plants to fight Crohn's disease; or tomatoes with more lycopene, a cancer-fighting antioxidant.